RosettaCommons/documentation/internal_documentation/SEWING.md

 **Subclass of AssemblyMover**

 The MonteCarloAssemblyMover is the standard mover for the SEWING framework.
 This mover will randomly add Models to build up an Assembly that satisfies a given set of requirements.
-The evaluation of requirements is handled by the [[Requirement Set|SEWING#requirement-set]], which is outlined in more detail below.
+The evaluation of requirements is handled by the [[Requirement Set|SEWING#assembly-of-models_requirement-set]], which is outlined in more detail below.
 The decision to add/reject a model during the creation of an Assembly is based on a Monte-Carlo algorithm that uses a fast Assembly-specific score function for evaluation.
 Currently, the Assembly score function simply penalizes backbone clashes, and rewards designable contacts using the MotifHash framework.

 Currently, this mover is only accessible via RosettaScripts.
 The below script will generate a 7-segment Assembly, in which the first segment must be an alpha-helix between 8 and 21 residues long.
 **Note that due to the fact that RosettaScripts uses the standard Rosetta Job Distributor, an input PDB is required (using the standard -s/-l flags).
 This PDB will be ignored.**